-Since receiving the audit finding, we became aware of the following guidance from the Federal Communications Commission, titled "Emergency Connectivity Fund Common Misconceptions", "Misconception #2: If schools have returned to in-class instruction for the upcoming school year, they are not eligible to participate.
+The following guidance from the Federal Communications Commission, titled "Emergency Connectivity Fund Common Misconceptions", "Misconception #2: If schools have returned to in-class instruction for the upcoming school year, they are not eligible to participate.
 Answer: This is false.
 Equipment and services provided to students or school staff who would otherwise lack sufficient access to connected devices, and/or broadband internet access connection while off campus are eligible for Emergency Connectivity Fund Support."

 From the Federal Communications Commission Order FCC-CIRC21-93-043021, question 77: "We think schools are in the best position to determine whether their students and staff have devices and broadband services sufficient to meet their remote learning needs, and we recognize that they are making such decisions in the midst of a pandemic.
 We, therefore, will not impose any specific metrics or process requirements on those determinations."
-And from question 53: "...we are sensitive to the need to provide some flexibility during this uncertain time.
-If those connected devices were purchased for the purpose of providing students...with devices for offcampus use consistent with the rules we adopt today, we will not prohibit such oncampus use."
+And from question 53: ". . . we are sensitive to the need to provide some flexibility during this uncertain time.
+If those connected devices were purchased for the purpose of providing students . . . with devices for off-campus use consistent with the rules we adopt today, we will not prohibit such on-campus use."